mirage/mirage-www/tmpl/blog/introducing-irmin-in-xenstore.md

 * | c4e0fa6 Domain 0: merging transaction 375
 |/
 ```
+The summarised form shows both individual operations as well as isolated transactions which
+are represented as git branches.
 You can then 'zoom in' and show the exact state change with commands like:
 ```
 $ git show bd44e03